JonasPrimbs/movesense-ble-ecg-firmware/README.md

 You can order Movesense sensors and Movesense Developer Kit on our online [shop](https://www.movesense.com/shop/).

-Check also [Movesense mobile lib](https://bitbucket.org/suunto/movesense-mobile-lib) for developing Android and iOS applications to interact with Movesense sensor.
+Check also [Movesense mobile library](https://bitbucket.org/suunto/movesense-mobile-lib) for developing own Android and iOS applications to interact with the Movesense sensor.

 **Note:** Access to mobile libraries repository on Bitbucket is currently restricted.
 Please contact us at [movesense.com](https://movesense.com) for access.

 ## Documentation ##

 Movesense developer documentation is divided in several documents:

 [README.md](README.md): this document, with build environment setup instructions and other important information.
 [CHANGES.md](CHANGES.md): version history of Movesense releases.
 [MIGRATION.md](MIGRATION.md): instructions on how to upgrade from earlier versions of the Movesense device library.
 [FAQ.md](FAQ.md): list of frequently asked questions.
 [Movesense developer guides](https://bitbucket.org/suunto/movesense-docs/wiki/Home) in movesense-docs repository on Bitbucket.

 ## Movesense APIs ##
 Resource | Description|Implemented